Lightelligence/rules_verilog/docs/rtl.md

                     <a href="#verilog_rtl_library-is_pkg">is_pkg</a>, <a href="#verilog_rtl_library-is_shell_of">is_shell_of</a>, <a href="#verilog_rtl_library-lib_files">lib_files</a>, <a href="#verilog_rtl_library-modules">modules</a>, <a href="#verilog_rtl_library-no_synth">no_synth</a>)
 </pre>

-An RTL Library.
-Creates a generated flist file from a list of source files.
+A collection of RTL design files.
+Creates a generated flist file to be included later in a compile.

 **ATTRIBUTES**